Bauhaus takes Dauphine stage 5, De Gendt retains lead before the mountains

-PARIS German Phil Bauhaus on Thursday won the fifth stage of the Criterium du Dauphine, a 175.5-km ride from La Tour de Salvagny to Macon that runs through the Beaujolais vineyards.
+PARIS (Reuters) - German Phil Bauhaus on Thursday won the fifth stage of the Criterium du Dauphine, a 175.5-km ride from La Tour de Salvagny to Macon that runs through the Beaujolais vineyards.

 The team Sunweb rider outsprinted Frenchmen Arnaud Demare (FDJ) and Bryan Coquard (Direct Energie).